 Your body uses protein to build muscle mass, but according to an article in Men's Health, over-consuming protein will not lead to a greater amount of muscle mass.
 The human body can only metabolize so much protein at any given time.
 According to the Harvard Health blog, the average adult requires 15 to 25 percent of his calories from protein.

 Without carbohydrates to produce energy for your body, your body will start to burn muscle or protein for energy.
-Excess carbohydrates are absolutely not ideal, but research has suggested that the ideal is to get a balance of carbohydrates with other essential dietary elements.
+Excess carbohydrates are absolutely not ideal, but the ideal is to get a balance of carbohydrates with other essential dietary elements.

 When you age, your muscle mass begins to decrease at a rate that may surprise you.
 This doesn't mean that you lose muscle mass and can never get it back.
 It just means that you need to approach your muscle-building exercises differently than younger people do.

 Cardio as a Complement

 While cardio is not designed for building muscle mass, any comprehensive workout routine for seniors should include some cardio for cardiovascular health.
 As such, the following customized workout routine should be complemented by some cardio - ideally, do this strength routine twice a week in addition to your cardio workouts of at least three times a week.
 Cardio doesn't have to be vigorous, especially for seniors.
 Instead, stick to low-impact cardio such as swimming, riding a stationary bike, or walking as tolerated.

 This workout doesn't ask seniors to transition from standing to the ground multiple times because many seniors experience dizziness or lightheadedness in this type of transition.
 Still, seniors should take care when transitioning from one position to another.
 If any dizziness or lightheadedness occurs at any time, stop exercising and take some time to recover with some deep breaths.